dingran/quant-notes/README.md

 ---

-## Introduction: objective and scope

-Objective:

-Content:
-Pertinent, concise, intuitive, self-contained.

-Focus:
+## Introduction

+### Purpose
+The purpose of this writing is to provide a "in-a-nutshell" kind of summary on key topics frequently tested in quantitative interviews in finance.
+The most relevant roles are quantitative researchers/developers/analysts, portfolio researcher/analysts, risk modeller/analysts etc.
+More recently, we also saw tech-heavy data scientist/machine learning scientist interviews to start feature similar types of questions discussed here.

+### Who are we
+The lead contributors so far (we hope to see more contributors as this project evolves) typically have an advanced degree in a quantitative field (some of them also spent time at top tech firms) and then made a successful transition into finance (top hedge funds and banks).

+### Writing guidelines
+We strive to make sure to only include content that are pertinent and deliver it in a concise, intuitive, and self-contained fashion.
-Generalizable knowledge points, methods and problem solving strategies rather than exact questions.
+We will focus on generalizable knowledge points, methods and problem solving strategies rather than exact questions.
-(For those interested in interview question pool please visit xxx and yyy instead
+(For those interested in interview question pool please visit *link_to_other_sites* instead)